-And I had to admit: I didn’t know that, nor a number a number of the other interesting things that my friend shared with me on our wanderings through the Memorial Art Gallery today.
+And I had to admit: I didn’t know that, nor a number a number of the other interesting things that an art historian friend shared with me on our wanderings through the Memorial Art Gallery yesterday.

-We met initially through correspondence over music he heard on the radio, and we have caught up occasionally in person at concerts: a difficult thing, since neither of us drives, and he lives in small town a ways away from the city.
-He took the long bus ride in today so that we could spend time in the Mucha exhibit that is currently on display at the MAG (through January 19th).
+My guide and I met initially through correspondence over musical matters, and we have caught up occasionally in person at concerts: a difficult thing, since neither of us drives, and he lives in small town a ways away from the city.
+Happily, we were able to make our schedules work, and he took the long bus ride in so that we could spend time in the Mucha exhibit that is currently on display at the MAG (through January 19th).

 I'm still stuck on the music.
-Mucha was a singer through his teen years; he studied in school and sang in the choir at the Cathedral of St. Peter and St. Paul in Brno.
-Sources online say that he either gave up music because he of his voice changing/cracking, or just because he was more interested in pursuing visual art.
+Mucha studied music during his teen years; he studied in school and sang in the choir of the Cathedral of St. Peter and St. Paul in Brno.
+Sources online say that he either gave up music because he of his voice changed, or just because he was more interested in pursuing the visual arts.

-Here are a few musical connections that caught our attention today at the exhibit, and a few that I have come across afterwards.
+Here are a few musical connections that caught our attention at the exhibit, and a few that I have come across since our visit.

 The biblical bad girl Salome has been the subject of music (most notably the opera by Richard Strauss) as well as painting and poetry.
-Here, Mucha has her looking provocative - and holding a musical instrument, perhaps to accompany herself in the infamous dance of the seven veils?
+Here, Mucha has her looking provocative, and she is depicted holding a musical instrument, perhaps to accompany herself in the infamous dance of the seven veils?

 Ah, I thought – one of my favorite operas!
-But this poster is actually from a performance of the play on which the opera is based, promoting a performance before the opera was written.
+But this poster is actually from a performance of the play by Sardou promoting a performance before the opera was written.
 That doesn’t stop publishers from using it on the cover of musical scores for Tosca.
-There's just part of this verrrryyyy lonnnnggg poster up at the top of the post, and you can see it at its full height in the exhibit.
+You can see just part of a verrrryyyy lonnnnggg poster up at the top of the post, and you can see it at its full height in the exhibit.

 Pageant on the Vltava